helgridly/finstuff/_posts/2021-02-25-understanding-NOPE.md

 **Important Thing #3: Selling options to MMs stabilizes price action.
 Buying options from MMs amplifies price action.**

 Hmm.
 So that means the aggregate balance between option buying and option selling is important.
 If they're in balance, the market moves normally.
-If option selling dominates, price movements are is dampened, unable to move as much as they might otherwise.
+If option selling dominates, price movements are dampened, unable to move as much as they might otherwise.
 And if option buying dominates...

 ### Uh oh.